monai/node-cc-runner/README.md

   console.log(res);
 });

-// If Closure Compiler web runner is not already listening on 8080 port, start and stop methods will fail on this instance.
+// If Closure Compiler web runner is not already listening
+// on 8080 port, start and stop methods will fail on this instance.
-// `jar: false` option is useful when Closure Compiler web runner service is managed from outside of Node.js process, e.g. is running on servlet container. const clientOnly = runner({
+// `jar: false` option is useful when Closure Compiler web runner
+// service is managed from outside of Node.js process,
+// e.g. is running on servlet container. const clientOnly = runner({
   jar: false,
   url: 'http://localhost:8080/'
 });

-clientOnly.start(err => {
-  console.error(err.stack);
-});

-const httpService = runner({
-  timeout: 0, // Don't try to stop service automatically });

-httpService.start();
 ```

 ## start([callback])